 10. Pickled Foods

 The most commonly known pickled food may be cucumbers (a.k.a. pickles), but the pickling fun doesn’t stop there.
-Did you know you can pickle other vegetables, fruits, eggs, and even meat?
-Pickling food was around long before freezing or canning and was used throughout history as a way to preserve food for long-term storage (lasting up to 2 years in an ideal storage environment).
+Did you know you can pickle other vegetables, fruits, eggs, and meat?
+Pickling food was around long before freezing or canning and was used throughout history to preserve food for long-term storage (lasting up to 2 years in an ideal storage environment).

 11. Survival Bars

-These are very easy to make and include fruits, nuts, seeds, and nut butter, making them packed with vitamins, antioxidants, and protein.
+These are easy to make and include fruits, nuts, seeds, and nut butter, packed with vitamins, antioxidants, and protein.
 These bars are meant to be a quick pick-me-up source of healthy calories for energy.
-In fact, they’re packed full of good fats, protein, and other nutrients.
+They’re packed full of good fats, protein, and other nutrients.
 Properly stored homemade survival bars packaged in vacuum-sealed bags will last up to 20 years.

 Commercial survival bars typically have a minimum shelf life of 5 years but can last up to 20 years when stored properly.